 'Scarred Father': A Tribute To My Loving Father (2003)

-arly in the morning I was awakened by the noisy crowing and cackling of the Texas chickens in our backyard.
-My father had just finished feeding them with the special hodgepodge of rice sprinkled with feeds and vitamins.
-He spent many mornings bringing out his treasured fighting cocks from their cages into the morning sunlight—stroking their shiny plumages.
+arly in the morning, I was awakened by the loud crowing and cackling of the Texas chickens in our backyard.
+My father had just finished feeding them with his special hodgepodge of rice sprinkled with feeds and vitamins.
+Many mornings, he would bring out his treasured fighting cocks from their cages into the early sunlight, stroking their shiny plumage with quiet pride.

-That morning, I watched him slowly hobble into the porch of our house with a cane in his right hand and an aluminum crutch in his left.
-He reached carefully to put his crutch at the corner and then slowly dropped his body onto the bench where he usually stayed all day reading magazines and newspapers.
-He sat in silence as he took a look out the window and observed our neighbors bustle in their routines.
+That particular morning, I watched him slowly hobble toward the porch of our house—his right hand gripping a cane and his left holding an aluminum crutch.
+When he reached the porch, he carefully set the crutch in its corner and gently lowered himself onto the bench where he usually spent the day reading newspapers and magazines.
+He sat in silence, gazing out the window as he observed our neighbors going about their usual routines.

-"Hasn't your uncle Doming passed by yet?" he said in his hortatory voice.
-"Yes, he has just come to deliver the newspaper."
-I reached forward to give the papers to him together with his thick glasses.
-He still had not changed his habit of consuming the papers from cover to cover—from the headlines down to the ads and crossword puzzle.
-He was updated always with the newest products in town even though he knew he would not be able to purchase them.
+“Has your Uncle Doming passed by yet?” he asked in his familiar hortatory voice.
+“Yes, he just came to deliver the newspaper.”
+I leaned forward to hand him the papers along with his thick glasses.
+Despite his age and his ailments, he had not abandoned his habit of reading the paper from cover to cover—from the headlines down to the ads and crossword puzzles.
+He always kept himself updated on the newest products in town, even though he knew he would never buy them.

-Three years ago I entered the religious life.
-Now I can only visit my family once in a while when I have the chance.
-I was in for a week and I had been thinking a lot about my father and about how he was able to survive his own life's treadmill.
-A phantasmagoria of the adventures he had flashed in my mind like I was walking through a living hero's portico showcasing his many struggles and conquests.
+Three years ago, I entered the religious life.
+Now I can visit my family only occasionally, whenever my schedule permits.
+I was home for a week, and I had been thinking a lot about my father—how he managed to survive the treadmill of life he had been placed on.
+A phantasmagoria of his life flashed before me, as though I were walking through a hero’s portico lined with scenes of his struggles and triumphs.

-Hailing from a small village of farmers, he did not allow poverty to dash his hopes for his future.
-At an early age, he first learned how to till the ground, and he sold fruits and vegetables to provide for his pocket money and snacks in school.
-When most parents in the neighborhood no longer encouraged their children to aspire for higher education, he set out of his way to go to the metropolis to study.
+Coming from a small village of farmers, he never allowed poverty to crush his hopes.
+At an early age, he learned to till the soil and sold fruits and vegetables to earn pocket money for school.
+When most parents in the neighborhood had stopped encouraging their children to dream of higher education, he pushed himself to go to the metropolis to study.

-Upon finishing college, he was hired by the newly founded Department of Agrarian Reform during the Marcos years.
-He worked for nearly twenty years as one of the pioneers in the department helping farmers in their often neglected rights and privileges with regard to land matters.
-By then he started to build his own family which further pushed him to work harder.
-He was fortunate to be catapulted to a high position not because he graduated from any reputable University but all because of his own diligence to do his best.
+After graduating, he was hired by the newly founded Department of Agrarian Reform during the Marcos years.
+He served nearly twenty years as one of its pioneers, helping farmers secure their long-neglected rights and privileges regarding land.
+By then, he had started a family, which pushed him to work even harder.
+He rose to a high position not because of elite credentials, but because of sheer diligence.

-Being a breadwinner of a big family was no easy task.
-He raised and supported the seven of us together especially in our schooling.
-Considering what he went through in his life, putting so much value to our education was a non-negotiable in our family.
-When we were little, he became our tutor in our different subjects.
-Despite his busy work of attending to the problems of farmers, he always had enough quality time to check on our studies.
-I will never forget those nights when he would not let me sleep until I learned how to read correctly.
-Sometimes, it was our mother who would secretly help us answer some difficult problems just to allow us to go to bed and save our buttocks from falling prey to the slashing slap of our father's palms.
+Being the breadwinner of a large family was no small task.
+He raised and supported all seven of us, especially in our schooling.
+Given what he had gone through, education became absolutely non-negotiable in our home.
+When we were young, he tutored us diligently.
+Despite long days solving farmers’ land problems, he always made time to check on our studies.
+I will never forget the nights when he refused to let me sleep until I could read correctly.
+Sometimes, our mother secretly helped us answer difficult assignments just so we could go to bed—and spare our buttocks from our father’s “disciplinary” palms.

-For some years we thought his legs were already totally paralyzed, but miracle of miracles, he strived and fought so hard to bring back whatever strength he used to have.
-Every morning my mother accompanied him to the seaside to bury his legs deep in the sand.
-He realized that he had to do it all over again just as when he was still a child learning how to make his first full step.
-My father's strong determination that he would be able to recover helped him overcome such a seemingly hopeless predicament.
-The moment he started to recover, he managed small scale industries like making hollow blocks, delivering sand and gravel, trading fruits and vegetables.
-Until now he still has no sensations on either side of his thinning legs, he still hobbles around the neighborhood supported by his precious cane and crutch, but these did not dampen his spirit to work hard for his family.
+For years, we thought his legs were permanently paralyzed.
+But miracle of miracles—he fought back.
+Every morning, my mother accompanied him to the seaside where he buried his legs in the sand.
+He realized he had to relearn everything, as though he were a child taking his first steps again.
+His determination to recover helped him overcome what seemed like a hopeless condition.
+As he regained some strength, he started small ventures—making hollow blocks, delivering sand and gravel, trading fruits and vegetables.
+Even now, with no sensation on either side of his thinning legs, he still hobbles around supported by his cane and crutch.
+Yet his spirit to work and provide has never dimmed.

-One hot Sunday afternoon on my last visit, I helped him change his clothes drenched with sweat.
-I saw a very long scar on his back with several stitch marks on it.
-He got this from his first major operation on the spinal cord after his fall.
-There is another on his abdomen when he was again operated on two years after due to further complications of the impact of the falling.
+One hot Sunday afternoon during my recent visit, I helped him change his sweat-soaked shirt.
+I saw a long scar on his back with several stitch marks—remnants of his first major spinal operation.
+Another scar ran across his abdomen from a second surgery done two years later due to further complications.

 Thank you po, Fr. for sharing with us your father's life and your life too..
 Tears fell off my eyes while reading it.. can't help but to remember also the sacrifices of my father for our family and how he loves us so much...